 The basis of pretty much all effects on photos is adding layers and manipulating those layers then set opacity or masks on those layers to get that effect we are after.

-Adobe do a trial of Photoshop.
+Adobe does a trial of Photoshop.
 Once you have tried this software, you will never look back.